KonDaii/YoutubeInsta-Downloader/README.md

 Ver 1.2 - Dec 27, 2023
 - A basic GUI using tkinter has been added.
 Will revamp in a later update
 - Exception handling added for unavailable Youtube/Instagram links

+Ver 1.3 - Jan 14, 2023
+- Revamped GUI
+- Download directory selection added (Functional for Youtube only for now)
+- Added placeholder file for TwitterModule

 Next Steps:
 - Progress bar
 - Add Twitter download function module